-Through the Company's 85% equity interest in TRC, the Company is entitled to receive an 85% economic interest in any future payments made by GSK under the strategic alliance agreement and under the portion of the collaboration agreement assigned to TRC (net of TRC expenses paid and the amount of cash, if any, expected to be used by TRC pursuant to the TRC LLC Agreement over the next four fiscal quarters).
+Through the Company's 85% equity interest in TRC, the Company was entitled to receive an 85% economic interest in any future payments made by GSK under the strategic alliance agreement and under the portion of the collaboration agreement assigned to TRC (net of TRC expenses paid and the amount of cash, if any, expected to be used by TRC pursuant to the TRC LLC Agreement over the next four fiscal quarters).
 The primary drug program assigned to TRC is TRELEGY.

 In May 2014, the Company entered into the TRC LLC Agreement with Innoviva, Inc. ("Innoviva") that governs the operation of TRC.
-Under the TRC LLC Agreement, Innoviva is the manager of TRC, and the business and affairs of TRC are managed exclusively by the manager, including (i) day to day management of the drug programs in accordance with the existing GSK agreements; (ii) preparing an annual operating plan for TRC; and (iii) taking all actions necessary to ensure that the formation, structure and operation of TRC complies with applicable law and partner agreements.
-The Company is responsible for its proportionate share of TRC's administrative expenses incurred, and communicated to the Company, by Innoviva.
+Under the TRC LLC Agreement, Innoviva was the manager of TRC, and the business and affairs of TRC were managed exclusively by the manager, including (i) day to day management of the drug programs in accordance with the applicable GSK agreements; (ii) preparing an annual operating plan for TRC; and (iii) taking all actions necessary to ensure that the formation, structure and operation of TRC complies with applicable law and partner agreements.
+The Company was responsible for its proportionate share of TRC's administrative expenses incurred, and communicated to the Company, by Innoviva.

-The Company analyzed its ownership, contractual and other interests in TRC to determine if it is a variable-interest entity ("VIE"), whether the Company has a variable interest in TRC and the nature and extent of that interest.
-The Company determined that TRC is a VIE.
+The Company analyzed its ownership, contractual and other interests in TRC to determine if it was a variable-interest entity ("VIE"), whether the Company had a variable interest in TRC and the nature and extent of that interest.
+The Company determined that TRC was a VIE.
 The party with the controlling financial interest, the primary beneficiary, is required to consolidate the entity determined to be a VIE.
 Therefore, the Company also assessed whether it is the primary beneficiary of TRC based on the power to direct TRC's activities that most significantly impact TRC's economic performance and its obligation to absorb TRC's losses or the right to receive benefits from TRC that could potentially be significant to TRC.
-Based on the Company's assessment, the Company determined that it is not the primary beneficiary of TRC, and, as a result, the Company does not consolidate TRC in its condensed consolidated financial statements.
-TRC is recognized in the Company's condensed consolidated financial statements under the equity method of accounting.
+Based on the Company's assessment, the Company determined that it was not the primary beneficiary of TRC, and, as a result, the Company does not consolidate TRC in its condensed consolidated financial statements.
+The Company's maximum exposure to loss, as a result of its involvement with TRC, were the amounts recorded in the company's condensed consolidated financial statements under the equity method of accounting.

-For the three months ended March 31, 2021 and 2020, the Company recognized net royalty income of \$16.5 million and \$13.5 million, respectively, in the condensed consolidated statements of operations within "Income from investment in TRC, LLC".
-These amounts were recorded net of the Company's share of TRC's expenses of \$2.8 million and \$0.2 million for the three months ended March 31, 2021 and 2020, respectively.
-The share of TRC expenses for the three months ended March 31, 2021 and related fees associated with the most recent arbitration between Innoviva, as the manager of TRC, and TRC and the Company (see below for more information regarding the arbitration).
-For the three months ended March 31, 2021, the Company also recognized \$0.6 million in net unrealized gains associated with the estimated fair market value of certain equity investments made by TRC.
+For the three and six months ended June 30, 2022, the Company recognized net royalty income of \$28.1 million and \$53.2 million, respectively, in the condensed consolidated statements of operations within "Income from investment in TRC, LLC".
+These amounts were recorded net of the Company's share of (i) TRC's expenses of \$0.1 million and \$0.3 million for the three and six months ended June 30, 2022, respectively, and (ii) net unrealized losses of \$8.1 million and \$7.7 million for the three and six months ended June 30, 2022, respectively, which were associated with the estimated fair market value of certain equity investments previously made by TRC.